 You have the right to exercise your member rights without a bad response or discrimination.
 You can make a complaint if you feel like your rights have not been respected.
-Learn more about making complaints on page 85.
+Learn more about making complaints on page 91.
 You can also call an Oregon Health Authority Ombudsperson at 877-642-0450 or TTY 711.
 You can send them a secure email at oregon.gov/oha/ERD/Pages/Ombuds-Program.aspx.

 There are times when people under age 18 (minors) may want or need to get health care services on their own.
+Minors 15 years and older can get medical and dental care without parental consent.
 To learn more, read "Minor Rights: Access and Consent to Health Care."
-This booklet tells you the types of services minors can get on their own and how their health records may be shared.
-You can read it at OHP.Oregon.gov.
-Click on "Minor rights and access to care."
-Or go to sharedsystems.dhsoha.state.or.us/DHSForms/Served/le9541.pdf
+This booklet tells you the types of services minors of any gender can get on their own and how their health records may be shared.
+You can read it at